rajharsh1997/spaceX-launcher/README.md

 **`npm run build-ssr`**
 **`npm run start-ssr`**

-After this, open [http://localhost:3001](http://localhost:3001) to view it in the web browser.
+After running the script, open [http://localhost:3001](http://localhost:3001) to view it in the web browser.